 When you wear a darker suit and a white shirt for an interview, the first thing that stands out to an interviewer is the color of your tie.
-You want to wear a color that will help explain how you will set yourself apart from the rest.
-Whether you want to show power, creativity, or problem-solving, the color of your tie can help you do so.
-There isn’t a wrong answer when it comes to the color of a tie for an interview, but sometimes tie colors can help you stand out from other candidates.
+You want to wear a color that will help explain how you will set yourself apart from the rest of the candidates.
+Whether you want to show power, creativity, or your problem-solving skills, the color of your tie can help you do so.
+There isn’t a wrong answer when it comes to what color tie you wear for an interview, but sometimes specific tie colors can help you stand out compared to other candidates.

 Here are what each of the colors you wear, says about you!